Kaia Gerber: 2012–2018: Early work

 When she was 10, Gerber landed her first modeling gig with Versace's junior line, Young Versace.
 She took online classes at Malibu High School.
 She was part of the Young Versace S/S 12 campaign when she was only 10 years old.
 Gerber made her acting debut at 15 in Sister Cities as the young version of Carolina.
 In July 2015, she signed under IMG models.

-Gerber appeared on the covers of Vogue Paris, Vogue Netherlands, and Vogue India along with her mother Cindy in 2016.
+Gerber appeared on the covers of Vogue Paris, Vogue Netherlands, and Vogue India along with her mother in 2016.
 In 2016, Gerber was also part of the Marc Jacobs "Daisy" fragrance advertisement and beauty fall campaign.
 Gerber was also part of the Alexander Wang's S/S 16 campaign, and Chrome Hearts S/S 16 campaign.
 In 2017, Gerber appeared on the Teen Vogue Fall 2017 edition.
 In February 2018, Gerber appeared on the cover of Vogue Paris, in July 2018 on the cover of Vogue Italia and on October in the cover of Vogue Paris.

-Gerber made her runway debut for Raf Simons's Calvin Klein Collection at 16 years old and walked for fashion houses such as Marc Jacobs, Burberry, Alexander Wang, Coach, Prada, Chanel, Fendi, Miu Miu, Max Mara, Givenchy, Bottega Veneta, Stella McCartney, Isabel Marrant, Alberta Ferretti, Loewe, Chloé, Sacai, Michael Kors, Moncler, JW.
+Gerber made her runway debut for Raf Simons' Calvin Klein Collection at 16 years old and walked for fashion houses such as Marc Jacobs, Burberry, Alexander Wang, Coach, Prada, Chanel, Fendi, Miu Miu, Max Mara, Givenchy, Bottega Veneta, Stella McCartney, Isabel Marant, Alberta Ferretti, Loewe, Chloé, Sacai, Michael Kors, Moncler, JW.
 Anderson, Longchamp, Tom Ford, Salvatore Ferragamo, Ports1961, Lanvin, Anna Sui, Moschino, Saint Laurent, Alexander McQueen, Valentino, and Versace, alongside her mother, during 2018 Spring Fashion Week.
 Gerber rose to fame after opening Alexander Wang's S/S 17 show at the age of 16.

-Gerber has made editorials and has been on the cover of fashion magazines, including The Love Magazine, i-D, Teen Vogue and Pop Magazine, as well as different covers and international editions of Vogue, including Vogue Paris, Vogue Japan, Vogue Italia, Vogue British, Vogue India, Vogue China, Vogue Magazine, and "The Book edition" for Vogue Netherlands with her mother in Winter, 2016.
+Gerber has made editorials and has been on the cover of fashion magazines, including The Love Magazine, i-D, Teen Vogue and Pop Magazine, as well as different covers and international editions of Vogue, including Vogue Paris, Vogue Japan, Vogue Italia, Vogue British, Vogue India, Vogue China, Vogue Magazine, and "The Book edition" for Vogue Netherlands with her mother in Winter 2016.

-Gerber appeared in the Miu Miu eyewear campaign in 2016 and the Omega campaign in 2017. with her mother photographed by Peter Lindbergh.
+Gerber appeared in the Miu Miu eyewear campaign in 2016 and the Omega campaign in 2017 with her mother photographed by Peter Lindbergh.
 In Spring 2018, she appeared in campaigns for Versace, Calvin Klein, and Saint Laurent fall/winter.
-In 2018, she and Sofia Mechetner led the campaign for Marc Jacobs's fragrance Daisy.
-In the same year, she was the star of the Chanel spring handbags campaign photographed by Karl Lagerfeld. and Valentino.
+In 2018, she and Sofia Mechetner led the campaign for Marc Jacobs' fragrance Daisy.
+In the same year, she was the star of the Chanel spring handbags campaign photographed by Karl Lagerfeld, as well as Valentino.
 In 2018, Gerber collaborated with Karl Lagerfeld to create the KarlxKaia collection, her first collection.
 In 2018, Gerber won Model of the Year at the Fashion Awards.